 2026 U.S. Outsourcing FAQ

-How does the new DOL rule affect my outsourcing?
 The proposed 2026 rule focuses on “economic dependence.”
 Managed outsourcing is often safer because you are hiring a specialized service provider to deliver an outcome, rather than an individual who relies solely on you for their livelihood (Ward, 2026).

-What are the biggest growth drivers in outsourcing for 2026?
 The rise of AI-driven analytics and “Intelligent Process Outsourcing” (IPO) are the main drivers.
 Businesses are moving away from simple data entry toward hiring specialists who can handle complex, tech-driven tasks (Managed Outsource Solutions, 2026).

-Can offshore specialists handle U.S. GAAP accounting?
 Yes.
 In 2026, top-tier specialists are trained specifically in U.S. Generally Accepted Accounting Principles (GAAP) to ensure that your books are always compliant with American financial standards.

 References